Artist

 Tutto deve finire / Naufrago in cittą Akarma (AK 1031) 2002 as above with mini gatefold cover - also includes the 1971 album by Paride e gli Stereo 4

-One of the rarest Italian prog LP's, Tutto deve finire, like others on the small Picci label had a very limited pressing (maybe 200 copies) and a machine painted abstract cover with each copy being different from the others.
+One of the rarest Italian prog LP's, Tutto deve finire, like others on the small Picci label had a very limited pressing (maybe 200 copies) and a machine painted abstract cover with each copy being different from the others (some of these covers can be seen on the page dedicated to Picci).

 The record has the red Picci label with Messaggerie Musicali distribution mentioned on back cover.
 Some copies exist with a "Disco campione non vendibile" small promo stamp on one of the labels.